 With the park accessible for the most part under one’s own speed (on cross country skis, snowshoes, skate skis), you can see winter wildlife and photograph some amazing scenery in a different way than during summer.
 Here is some information on those winter activities and more.

 Grand Teton National Park provides innumerable photo opportunities year-round, but its winter landscape is especially dramatic and a favorite of amateur and professional shutterbugs alike.
 If you are an amateur photographer who aims to improve your skills—or just wants the opportunity and accessibility to take pictures of both the park’s wildlife and jaw-dropping scenery up close—consider booking a private photo tour or workshop with a professional guide/photographer.

 Half-, full- or multi-day tours are available from several outfitters, such as Alpen Glow Tours, Grand Teton Photo Tours and Jackson Hole Wildlife Safaris, among others.
 You will explore landscape, wildlife and scenic photo opportunities at sunrise and/or sunset, depending upon the tour you choose.
 Your guide will explain all aspects of photography technique and camera equipment.

-Prices start around $545 for a half-day (per trip, not per person).
+Prices start around $575 for a half-day (per trip, not per person) and $895 for full day.
 Multi-day trip prices include lodging.

 Cross Country Skiing and Snowshoeing